Electronics notes/Motors and servos

 Cassette tape motors are somewhat specialized variant

-While typically a basic DC motors at their core, they need to run at well controlled speed to not introduce warbley pitch changes, even under slightly varying mechanical load, and in some cases battery voltage that lowers over time.
+While typically a basic DC motor at their core, they need to run at well controlled speed to not introduce warbley pitch changes, even under slightly varying mechanical load, and in some cases battery voltage that lowers over time.

-These are some sort of constant-RPM designs, (and will probably spec the motor with a bit more torque than typically needed (verify))
+So these designs try to somehow aim for a constant RPM, (and will probably spec the motor with a bit more torque than typically needed (verify))

 If there are no components on the PCB, towards a 2-wire motor, it's likely that the motor is itself a constant-speed design.